Man dies in Waynedale house fire | Police/Fire | Journal Gazette

 JAMES D. WOLF JR. | The Journal Gazette

-An afternoon house fire claimed the life of a Waynedale man on Thursday.
+A Thursday afternoon house fire claimed the life of a Waynedale man.

+This is the eighth fire-related death in Allen County this year.
+Fire took the lives of two adults on Fort Wayne's north side on Jan.
+4, four children in Dupont Estates on April 21 and a 6-year-old boy in Monroeville on May 15.

-The fire began about 1 p.m. in a home in the 7000 block of Bradbury Avenue, near Lower Huntington Road.
-Fort Wayne Fire Department’s Engine 5 was on the scene in less than 10 minutes, said Deputy Fire Chief Adam O’Connor.
+Thursday's fire began about 1 p.m. in a home in the 7000 block of Bradbury Avenue.
+Fort Wayne Fire Department's Engine 5 was on the scene in less than 10 minutes, said Deputy Fire Chief Adam O'Connor.

-When firefighters arrived, they saw smoke pouring out of the one-story house, O’Connor said.
-They went inside to find the fire source and had to navigate holes in the floor from the fire.
+When firefighters arrived, they saw smoke pouring out of the one-story house.
+They went inside to find the source and had to navigate holes in the floor cause by the fire, O'Connor said.

 A neighbor, Beth Ickes, told the Journal Gazette that neighbors across the street had first seen the fire and tried to get into the house before firefighters arrived.
-However, it was too hot and there was too much smoke.
+They kicked in the door and broke a window, but the smoke was too thick, she said.

+The fire was in the southwest corner of the house, O'Connor said.
+It took firefighters less than 10 minutes to extinguish, and neighboring houses weren't threatened by it.

 jwolf@jg.net